slurmulon/dynamic-interval/README.md

 ---

-Just like the all-familiar `setInterval` except that it also accepts a function that allows you calculate a new interval size on each iteration / tick.
+Just like the all familiar `setInterval` except that it also accepts a function that allows you calculate a new interval duration on each iteration / tick.

 Also referred to as a "dynterval".